 Pharmaceutical Drugs and MTHFR

-In this webinar we will explore the critical relationship between drugs and nutrients to better help you in clinical practice.
+In this webinar, we will explore the critical relationship between drugs and nutrients to better help you in clinical practice.

 Join Carolyn Ledowsky, MTHFR expert and founder of MTHFR Support Australia on this Webinar focused on Pharmaceutical drugs and what we need to know about it.

-Here’s some of the best bits we covered:
+Here are some of the best bits we covered:

 How pharmaceutical Drugs are metabolized mostly via the CYP enzyme group.

-How many pharmaceutical drugs are depleting key nutrients that are required for methylation.
+How many pharmaceutical drugs are depleting key nutrients that are required for methylation?

 Drugs might also affect the synthesis and metabolism of methyl groups in the cell resulting in a decrease in SAMe levels.
-This will then have a knock on effect and cause a decrease in all methyltransferase activity.
+This will then have a knock-on effect and cause a decrease in all methyltransferase activity.